 In the early 80s, Jim Yates, an expert options trader and the co-founder of the CBOE Options Institute, propagated the concept of analyzing bands in relation to volatility.33 He conceived a The Zone System that employed the Implied volatility from the options market to make informed investment decisions.

 The Zone system analyzes the stock price’s deviation from its trend.
 These are the six areas under a normal distribution curve where each had a specific execution strategy.34 Zone 1 represents the area between two and three standard deviations below the mean, while another extreme is Zone 6.
 These zones are the farthest points from a stock’s mean, the vertical line dividing the normal curve.
 It is also called the trend.
-The two-time frames chosen for analysis were 10 days and 90 days, which is considered ideal for a short-term trader and options hedger.
+The two-time frames chosen for analysis were ten days and 90 days, which is ideal for a short-term trader and options hedger.

 The objective of the zone system was to determine if an asset was overbought or oversold in relation to the price and volatility.